Paradox-Cat-GmbH/aosp.local-manifests.paradoxcat-infineon-radar/README.md

 # aosp.local-manifests.paradoxcat-infineon-radar

-local_manifests which manages all AOSP repositories at Paradox Cat related to Infineon Radars.
+local_manifests repository that manages all AOSP repositories at Paradox Cat related to Infineon Radars.

 ## How to use